Mugambi12/ubuntu-subsystem-setup-guide/README.md

 8. Enter a username and password to set up your Ubuntu account.
 This will be your account for the Ubuntu subsystem, separate from your Windows account.

 9. Ubuntu subsystem is now set up and ready to use on your Windows machine.
-You can access it by launching the Ubuntu app or by opening a Windows terminal and typing "ubuntu".
+You can access it by launching the Ubuntu app or by opening a Windows terminal and typing `ubuntu`.

     ![Ubuntu Running on Windows](images/ubuntu_running_on_windows.png)